matloff/fasteR/README.md

   you put in!</span>  The more actively you work the **Your Turn** sections, the more powerful you will be as an R coder.

+**HOW MUCH NEED YOU COVER?**

+* Part I is basics, Part II advanced topics

+* If you intend to cover only Part I, Lessons 1 through 11 should be considered minimal.

 ## Table of Contents

 **PART I**